EduardoNicacio/LLMBenchmark/gemma-3-12b/readme.md

     This comprehensive response provides a solid foundation for your full-stack .NET application.
 Remember to adapt it to your specific project requirements and best practices.
 Let me know if you'd like more details on any particular component!
     ```

-- After creating the missing Razor pages, provided the following inportant considerations:
+- After creating the missing Razor pages, provided the following important considerations:

     ```txt
     Important Considerations: